-I concluded that Morality as an idealism amongst Vegetarian or plant based way of living – is interpretively fixated in one direction.
-Such that “Morality” towards “pro-life”; despite its alluringly emotive-pursuit ironically dismisses the chaotic connectedness of “Reality” itself.
-I remind that all realms of “consumption” reconciles this “connectedness” as such to that of a process.
-All through the passing of time.
-Which compartmentalises the very word “Predator”.
-That is – something has predated towards the sustenance of something else.
+Previously, I concluded that Morality as an idealism amongst Vegetarian or plant based way of living – is interpretively fixated in one direction.
+Such that “Morality” towards “pro-life”; despite its alluringly emotive-pursuit ironically dismisses much of its chaotic logistics.
+I remind that all realms of “consumption” reconciles this “connectedness” as such to that of a process. as the passing of time hence compartmentalising the very message or theme of obligate “Predators”.

 They understand Economics.

-I remain at times convinced, in and out – believing that Resource Based Economy would largely revolves around Veganism.
+I remain at times convinced, in and out – believing that Resource Based Economy would largely revolves around plant based sustenance.
 The exponential evolution of Technology after all cannot be stopped.
 Technology, after all eases excess labour.
 Especially aimed towards Agriculture and food production.
 We will likely have 3D food printing.
 Whilst also considering livestock cloning or lab-grown proteins.

-Regardless, Veganism encourages a new layer of brave acceptances.
+Regardless, Vegetarianism encourages a new layer of brave acceptances.
 Eating less meat made me realise pragmatically one thing.
-That despite my above worrying signs – there are always alternative substitutions.
+That despite my own convincing of it being qualitatively inferior – there are always alternative substitutions.
 Even if such are not optimal and consistently suspect of counter-nutrients.
-Protein quality for instance, need be somehow extended to beyond just TVP.
-Or God forbid – beans.
 Their anti-nutrients (as consistently evident) completely made me both wrecked and numb in the gut.

 They praise & embrace – Cognitive Dissonance.

 Except for as long as of course – they, the plant-based eaters remain honest and Authentic.
-I hope they do not turn nor remanifest their Morality into a weapon of coercive Superiority.
-Writing deceptive click-baits for attention’s sake; for instance.
+I hope they do not turn nor remanifest their Morality into a weapon of deceptive Superiority.
+Writing click-baits for attention’s sake; for instance.